Pettistree: Population

 The earliest census statistics date back to 1801.
 At this time, Pettistree had a population of 241 people.
 The highest recorded population for the Parish was in 1841 with a population of 303 people.
 Since 1931 the population of the village has been decreasing.
-According to the 2011 census, Pettistree had a population of 194 people- of which 100 people are male and 94 are female.
+According to the 2011 United Kingdom census, Pettistree had a population of 194 people, of whom 100 people were male and 94 were female.
 In 2011, the average age of residents living in Pettistree was 43.2 years.

 Occupation

 The 1881 Census shows the occupational data of Males of Pettistree; agriculture employed the greatest number of males- with fifty men working in this industry.
 No men were considered to be professional.
 However, the 1881 Census was the first Census to introduce women's occupations.
 One woman was considered a professional, twenty five worked in Domestic Services or Offices, one was a Dress Worker whilst thirty one women were not considered to have a specified occupation and a further 17 women had an unknown occupation.
 The occupations of residents who live in Pettistree has changed over the years and in the 2011 Census there were 92 economically active residents and 55 economically inactive residents.
 However, 33 of the economically inactive residents were retired.
 The industry which employs the greatest number of people in Pettistree is Health and Social Work Activities with 12% of total residents working in this sector.
 In addition, the second most popular industry was Public Administration and Defence, employing a total of 10.9% of people.
 However, there were 3 sectors in which no residents were employed; they were Mining and Quarrying, Water Supply; Sewerage Waste Management and Remediation Activities and Gas, Electricity, Steam and Air Conditioning Supply.